 - Christian service projects are an integral part of student instruction, as children are guided to learn and practice the responsibility of caring for our fellow human beings.

-- Most recently, SJV students worked with the Sumner County Food Bank, not just to collect food donations, but also helping individuals at the actual food bank location, packing boxes, meeting, talking, and working with those less fortunate.
+- SJV students have worked with the Sumner County Food Bank, not just to collect food donations, but also helping individuals at the actual food bank location, packing boxes, meeting, talking, and working with those less fortunate.
+Additional service projects benefit the Ronald McDonald House, Gallatin Cares Food Bank, Ladies of Charity, among others.
 Learn more about all the ways SJV works to guide our students in their faith formation.